 The FIRE movement (Financial Independence Retire Early) is becoming more and popular, and it’s one that I’m a tiny bit obsessed with.

-I didn’t want the prescribed life of work, retire, die, with maybe a house and a few kids somewhere amongst that.
+Before leaving the workforce, I always knew I didn’t want the prescribed life of work, retire, die.
 It wasn’t that I had some massive burning desire to do anything in particular.
-I just wanted the freedom to live my life on my own terms.
+I just wanted the freedom to live my life on my own terms, and went for it.

 This is exactly what early retirement and financial independence allows and provides; the freedom and security to live life the way you want to.